I Read With His Lens, Saw With My Eyes, Exploring: 1.2

 was an experience that touched something deeper.

 just a few months ago.
-And I still wish to go again again.
+And I still wish to go there again again.

 No comments: